 Rosenau, James N. Turbulence in World Politics: A Theory of Change and Continuity.
 Princeton, NJ: Princeton University Press, 1990; Hobbs, Heidi H. Pondering Postinternationalism: A Paradigm for the Twenty-First Century?
 Albany, NY: State University of New York Press, 2000.

-A more extreme branch of Critical Social Theory (see above) that can be identified in terms of its critical stance toward (western) modernity and the unambiguous narratives of reason, truth and progress.
-Whereas the dominant narrative of modernity upholds reason as the foundation of objective truth and the source of progress, postmodernism emphasises the interplay of a plurality of discursive practices, ways of knowing, social identities and possible worlds.
+A more extreme branch of Critical Social Theory that can be identified in terms of its critical stance toward (Western) modernity and the unambiguous narratives of reason, truth and progress.
+Whereas the dominant narrative of modernity upholds reason as the foundation of objective truth and the source of progress, post-modernism emphasizes the interplay of a plurality of discursive practices, ways of knowing, social identities and possible worlds.